seansovine/rust_clz_xml/README.md

 resetting the database and updating the schema and notes on our Docker Compose setup.

+## Web App

+We've added a Deno service to our Docker Compose setup with a very basic web server app that generates a simple page from a query to our `book` database table.
+More information is [here](webapp/README.md).

 ## Next

 We will continue fleshing out the implementation for extracting different